-Bioplastics are made partially with natural polymers deriving from sugar cane or corn for instance and can be labelled as compostable.
+Bioplastics are made partially with natural polymers deriving from sugar cane or corn for instance and can be labeled as compostable.

 Greenpeace blames Italy for promoting compostable plastics without the adequate capacity to recycle it.

-Compostable plastics needs to have a specific treatment as it’s neither totally plastics nor entirely organic.
-Stefanie Siebert, executive director European Compost Network, a non-profit organisation promoting sustainable recycling practices, says that “compostable plastics in Europe usually end up compromising the plastics supply chain, or go to landfills or incinerators”.
+Compostable plastics need to have a specific treatment as it’s neither totally plastic nor entirely organic.
+Stefanie Siebert, executive director of European Compost Network, a non-profit organization promoting sustainable recycling practices, says that “compostable plastics in Europe usually end up compromising the plastics supply chain, or go to landfills or incinerators”.

 But unlike Italy, countries like Germany, France, Belgium, the Netherlands, the United Kingdom don’t ask to dump rigid bioplastics in organic waste disposals.

-Moreover, tests in laboratory so that those products can be labelled as compostable don’t replicate real conditions of compostable plants.
+Moreover, tests in a laboratory so that those products can be labeled as compostable don’t replicate the real conditions of compostable plants.
 The issue with compostable plastics “happens because of plants that are not always adequate, but also because of the obvious disconnection between what is required to obtain the certifications on compostability and the real conditions in which the plants operate,” says Greenpeace Italy.

 For Giuseppe Ungherese, Greenpeace pollution campaign manager, “we are in front of state greenwashing, which turns into a scam against the community.”
 He notes that Italy “promotes single-use compostable plastics” while “the rest of Europe is moving toward solutions based on the dematerialization of packaging and the use of durable and reusable products.”